-The SRC meets weekly at lunchtime and operates under its own constitution.
+The SRC meets weekly during U-Matter and operates under its own constitution.
 The constitution was devised and written by students on the Council.

 Duke of Edinburgh

 At Hunters Hill High School, the Duke of Edinburgh Award Scheme operates for students when they reach 14 years of age, generally Year 9.